-Sanborn Western Camps provides a unique summer opportunity, and we hope the information below will inspire you to want be a part of our team?
-The Space, People and Time of Sanborn are three key aspects of who we are and set the stage for life changing experiences.
-We hope you’ll check us out.
+The Space, Time and People of Sanborn are three key aspects of who we are and set the stage for life-changing experiences.

 Our Mission: To live together in the Outdoors, developing a Sense of Self, a Sense of Community, a Sense of the Earth and a Sense of Wonder, through Fun and Adventure.

-As a summer camp staff member you will have opportunities to teach, learn, experience the grandeur of Colorado, and develop your leadership and technical skills while influencing the lives of campers.
+As a summer camp staff member, you will have opportunities to teach, learn, and develop your leadership and technical skills while influencing the lives of others.

-Mountain summits, horse trips, Aspen groves, tents and cabins...
+Summiting Colorado's highest peaks, horse packing trips over rugged terrain, rafting the Arkansas River, rock climbing and fishing in the south platte...
 These are just some of the places where camp happens.
 Real opportunities for challenge, appropriate risk-taking and leadership make camp so much more than just "a place to go for the summer".
 Hard and soft skills are practiced and developed while experiencing the beauty of the Colorado wilderness.

 Being in the outdoors and making a real connection with nature is more important than ever.
 Disconnecting from the ever-increasing rush of technological stimulation and electronic overload is vital.
-Camp provides this opportunity, and the campers (and staff!) benefit in so many ways.
-Watching the sun set behind the mountains, getting lost in the uncountable stars of the Milky Way Galaxy or being mesmerized by the grace and power of a soaring Redtail hawk are just a few examples of how we connect with nature at camp.
+The camp provides this opportunity, and the campers (and staff!) benefit in so many ways.
+Watching the sunset behind the mountains, getting lost in the uncountable stars of the Milky Way Galaxy or being mesmerized by the grace and power of a soaring redtail hawk are just a few examples of how we connect with nature at camp.

 - Truly enjoys working with children